Jud1th1/Vacation-Destination-Project/README.md

 - On form submission:
   - Input values are captured.
   - Form fields are cleared.
+  - A default image appears if no photo is provided.
   - A new destination card is created dynamically.
   - If this is the first entry, the title updates to "My Wishlist."
 - Users can click the Remove button to delete a destination from the list.
+- If all destinations are removed, an empty state image and message appear automatically.

 ### Screenshot